-- (a.)
+(a.)
 Title VI of the Civil Rights Act of 1964 (42 U.S.C.
-2000 et seq.), which provides that no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which the applicant received federal financial assistance; - (b.)
+2000 et seq.), which provides that no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which the applicant received federal financial assistance;

+(b.)
 Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
-794), which prohibits discrimination on the basis of handicap in programs and activities receiving federal financial assistance; - (c.)
+794), which prohibits discrimination on the basis of handicap in programs and activities receiving federal financial assistance;

+(c.)
 Title IX of the Education Amendments of 1972, as amended (20 U.S.C.
-1681 et seq.), which prohibits discrimination on the basis of sex in education programs and activities receiving federal financial assistance; - (d.)
+1681 et seq.), which prohibits discrimination on the basis of sex in education programs and activities receiving federal financial assistance;

+(d.)
 The Age Discrimination Act of 1975, as amended (42 U.S.C.
-6106 et seq.), which prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance, except that actions which reasonably take age into account as a factor necessary for the normal operation or achievement of any statutory objective of the project or activity shall not violate this statute; and - (e.)
+6106 et seq.), which prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance, except that actions which reasonably take age into account as a factor necessary for the normal operation or achievement of any statutory objective of the project or activity shall not violate this statute; and a.)
+The applicant organization certifies, by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency;

+(e.)
 The Americans with Disabilities Act (ADA) of 1990.